 - Naive Bayes is a strong trigger for learning classifier that too with speed

 - It is a relatively easy algorithm to build and understand and easily trainable using a small data set.

 Books + Other readings Referred

 - AILabPage (group of self-taught engineers) members hands-on lab work.

 - Machine Learning: An Algorithmic Perspective

 Feedback & Further Question

 Do you have any questions about Machine Learning, Data Science or Data Analytics?
 Leave a comment or ask your question via email.
 Will try my best to answer it.

 All credits if any remains on the original contributor only.
 We have kept our discussion limited i.e only around Naive Bayes algorithm though for more details on machine learning and its details you can browse the blog.

-Conclusion – In post we have learnt that the Naive Bayes is a supervised machine learning algorithm.
-Also we have learnt about its usage which is mainly in text-based data sets for learning and understand something about text data sets.
+Conclusion – In the post, we have learnt that Naive Bayes is a supervised machine learning algorithm.
+Also, we have learnt about its usage which is mainly in text-based data sets for learning and understands something about text data sets.
 It is called “Naive” because of its nature strong thought process.
-Assumptions it takes for occurrence of a certain feature even though they are independent of the occurrence of other features.
+Assumptions it takes for the occurrence of a certain feature even though they are independent of the occurrence of other features.